 Video of the Day

 By boosting employee fitness, corporate wellness and fitness challenges help employees to develop healthier eating and exercise habits, manage stress better and improve their overall health.
 These challenges also reduce absenteeism and improve job performance and morale.
-Plus, they can save your company money.
-Providence Everett Medical Center saved $3 million dollars over nine years as a result of their employee Wellness Challenge program, according to the Wellness Councils of America.
+It doesn't have to be complicated — just enough to get employees thinking about their health.

 Weight Loss Challenges

 More than 70 percent of Americans are overweight or obese, according to the Centers for Disease Control and Prevention.
 Through an employee weight-loss challenge, you can do your part to stem the rise of this epidemic while making it more convenient and fun for your employees to meet their weight-loss goals.
 Some companies provide free gym memberships and online diet and exercise journals for employees to track their progress.
 They also provide incentives such as cash prizes or trips to employees who lose the most weight.

 Marathon Charity Challenges

 Charity runs and marathons are popular ways to raise money for charities and can complement your employees’ goals to lose weight, get fit and give back.
 For a marathon charity challenge, employees collect donations for walking, running or “wheel-chairing” in a marathon or mini-marathon and donate the proceeds to a charity your company supports.
 You can develop this type of fitness challenge just within your company or compete against employees from other companies.